guillaumevincent/git-rename-authors/README.md

 [![Build Status](https://travis-ci.org/guillaumevincent/clean-git.svg?branch=master)](https://travis-ci.org/guillaumevincent/clean-git)

-# Clean git : clean the authors of your deposit git
+# Clean git : clean the authors of your git repository

-Clean git is an interface to help clean authors and emails a repository git.
+Clean git is an interface to help clean authors and emails a git repository.
 This is an interface to perform an improved version of the github script : https://help.github.com/articles/changing-author-info/